 Provide opportunities for knowledge sharing with other team members.

-Request an orientation at the Provincial Divisions Office, as appropriate to the position.
+Request an orientation from your engagement partner, as appropriate to the position.

 Provide regular opportunities for feedback to/from employee and, if necessary, revise the probationary period goal(s) in the performance plan accordingly.